 Palaeolandscape implication: The top-of-beach sands at the base of the profile section were dated using a Macoma balthica shell to ± 30 BC.
 The lower dune sands between the beach sands and the main organic layer II were dated with both the OSL- and 14C-method to between ± 300 and 480 AD.
 The dates of the organic layer II in the Older Dune deposits range between 480 and 805 AD, and most dates fall in the period between 610 and 765 AD.
 The archaeological traces (plough marks and cow footprints in the soft organic layers) are from that age.
 An abrasion contact separates the Older from the Younger Dune sands.
 The OSL and 14C dates of soil horizons in the Younger Dunes indicate that these sands were formed after ± 965 AD.

-<h1>Location Secundair L (SL)
+<h1>Location: Secundair L (SL)

-Table A3.5a: 14C dates of the PWN building pit Secundair L (SL).
-Reference: Vos et al., 2010.
+Table A3.5a.
+14C dates of the PWN building pit Secundair L (SL) (Vos et al., 2010)

-*: expressed in measured 14C years BP (not corrected for reservoir effect)